Ideas for Your Spiritual Grounding Practice

 Why Spiritual Grounding?

-In my work with human design clients, I’ve realized the significance of a spiritual grounding practice.
-A spiritual grounding practice can help you release energy you’ve taken in from your outer world through the open and undefined energy centers in your Human Design bodygraph.
-It can also help you manage the intensity of the energy you feel in the defined centers of your chart.
-Spiritual grounding can also help you regulate your nervous system and manage stress.
-This will support your ability to follow your Human Design strategy, and make healthy decisions that are in your best interest.
+A spiritual grounding practice can help you release stressful and overstimulating energy you’ve taken in from your outer world.
+It can also help you manage the intensity of the energy you feel in your inner world.
+Spiritual grounding can help you regulate your nervous system, which is important if you’re on the neurodiversity spectrum.
+From a Human Design perspective, having a spiritual grounding practice will support your ability to follow your Human Design strategy, and make supportive, affirming decisions for your daily life.
 Your practice will also support the development of your intuitive, empathic and psychic gifts.

 No One-Size-Fits-All Approach